 Lauren has worked as a freelance photographer and spends her free time painting, taking pictures, and exploring new places.
 After her first year working in a preschool setting she knew it was the place for her.
 Sharing the large amounts of love, kindness, and creativity that comes with working with children has been a blessing.

-Tinamarie McDermott is our assistant teacher and has an innate desire to support and encourage children in their process and growth, recognizing the importance of these formative years on the rest of their lives.
+Tinamarie McDermott is our substitute teacher and has an innate desire to support and encourage children in their process and growth, recognizing the importance of these formative years on the rest of their lives.
 She has two little girls of her own, one of which attends Mountain Breeze four days a week.
 She began working at Mountain Breeze as a substitute teacher and learned very quickly she was in love with the school and the students.
 After a year she began working full time as the assistant teacher.
 She is so excited to continue learning by being here with the students as well as through college courses.

 Tinamarie is currently enrolled in college and working on her degree in Early Childhood Education.
 She has completed EDU 119 (Introduction to Child Development) and is currently enrolled in more classes.
 Before she began taking classes for her certificate she didn’t understand the need to be certified to teach at a preschool, but now as she is diving into the schooling she can’t quite understand how to ever be fully educated.
 She believes children are so much more complex than we give them credit for and these courses have been helping her to deepen her understanding about how they learn and the phases of development.
 She holds a Bachelor’s Degree in Environmental Studies and has worked on many environmental campaigns throughout college.
 She can’t wait to continue her journey teaching, and she feels absolutely blessed that it began at Mountain Breeze.